Pastilyas are beloved soft milk candies that are a deliciously sweet legacy of the Spanish colonial period in the Philippines.

 In the photo, the red wrapper is young coconut flavor, green is pineapple, white is jackfruit, and the clear plastic wrap is for the classic pastillas de leche.

-Pastillas de leche is traditionally based on carabao’s milk.
+Pastillas de leche are traditionally based on carabao’s milk.
 They are rolled in white sugar and wrapped in soft papel de Japon.

 In Bulacan, pastillas are cooked in a large porcelain vat on a specially built concrete stove, with the vat sitting snugly on a hole so that no heat could escape at its sides from a wood fire underneath.
 A long bamboo paddle is used for constant stirring of the milk-sugar mixture.
 Toward the end of the cooking process, when the mixture begins to thicken, the stirring becomes more vigorous — with the paddle grasped firmly with both hands and the stirring coming from an arm-shoulder movement.